fengyuanchen/viewerjs/README.md

 ### full()

-Enter modal mode.
+Enter the modal mode.

 > Only available in inline mode.

 ### exit()

-Exit  modal mode.
+Exit the modal mode.

 > Only available in inline mode.

 ### tooltip()

-Show the current ratio of the image with percentage.
+Show the current ratio of the image by percentage.

 > Requires the `tooltip` option set to `true`.